DataDog/documentation/content/en/dashboards/_index.md

 #### Copy, import, or export dashboard JSON

-From an individual dashboard, copy, import, or export a dashboard's JSON using the settings cog (upper right) with the following options:
+From an individual dashboard, copy, import, or export a dashboard's JSON using the export icon (upper right) with the following options:

 | Option                          | Description                                                                                                                                                                |
 |---------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|